Code-Institute-Submissions/paulday966-milestone1/README.md

 #### Existing features

-* Feature 1 - Location of cafe using an embeded Google Maps.
-The user can see at a glance where the cafe is and if they click on it Google Maps will open up in a new tab and give users the full Google Maps experience
+* Feature 1 - Location of the cafe using an embeded Google Map.
+The user can see at a glance where the cafe is and using the plus and minus buttons the map can be zoomed in or out.
+The user can click on the link View in larger map and Google Maps will open up in a new tab and give users the full Google Maps experience.
+If Google Maps in installed on the mobile device it will open up in that

-* Feature 2 - Newsletter sign up.
-When the user clicks on the link for the contact Us page the user has the option to sign up to the monthly newsletter

-* Feature 3 - Link to cafe website.
+* Feature 2 - Link to cafe website.
 The user can click on the link to open the website in a new tab and find out more details about the place

+* Feature 3 - Newsletter sign up.
+When the user clicks on the contact Us page the user has the option to sign up to the monthly newsletter, by entering their name and email address.
+Both are required and a message pops up to remind them to fill these in if they haven't done so

-* Feature 4 - Send cafe details.
-When the user clicks on the link for the contact Us page the user has the option to fill in details about a cafe they have found.
-The minimum details required are the cafe name and city, and a message pops up to remind them to fill these in if they haven't done so
+* Feature 4 - Cafe request.
+When the user clicks on the contact Us page the user has the option to fill in details about a cafe they have found.
+The minimum details required are the cafe name, website address and city.
+A message pops up to remind them to fill these in if they haven't done so

 #### Features left to implement